 - Chairing / Hosting a Meeting Quickstart Guide (New York Intergroup)

-- Attending a Meeting on your Phone
+- Attending an online meeting using Zoom on your Phone

 Information about online meetings will be added as it is received.
 If you have an online meeting you would like included here, please send an email the Web Team to send us the details.
 Be sure to include: Meeting Name, Times/Dates, Type (Open, Closed, etc.), Join Link or Phone Number, Primary Contact (both email and phone, neither are published online), and a non-personal group email address (perhaps using the group name) to display for meeting password, more info, etc.

 In the spirit of the 4th tradition, each of these meetings is autonomous.
 They are listed here as a community service.
 Manitoba General Service does not endorse these meetings.

 The default Zoom settings run counter to AA’s spiritual foundation of anonymity.
 The meetings are publicly accessible and full names, phone numbers and often faces are displayed.
 Additionally, by default all Zoom meetings are recorded to the cloud.
 Please read this important article on the New York Intergroup site about how to adjust these settings.

 The following is reprinted from The General Service Office (G.S.O.) website.

 A.A.
 Groups Using Digital Platforms to Find Sobriety During Coronavirus (COVID-19) Outbreak